Minimax properties of Dirichlet kernel density estimators: Introduction

-A key feature of this proposal is that the shape of the kernel changes with the position $\bb{s}$ in the simplex.
+A key feature of the Aitchison--Lauder proposal is that the shape of the kernel changes with the position $\bb{s}$ in the simplex.
 This makes it possible to avoid the boundary bias problem associated with traditional estimators in which the kernel is the same at every point.
-An alternative strategy in which the smoothing factor $b$ is exclusively related to the concentration of the distribution was proposed by \cite{Martin/etal:2006}.
-Nevertheless, \cite{MR4319409} were able to establish the uniform strong consistency and asymptotic normality of the estimator defined in \eqref{eq:1.2}.
-Moreover, they showed that it achieves the optimal convergence rate $\mathcal{O} (n^{-4/(d+4)})$ for the mean squared error and the mean integrated squared error when the density is twice continuously differentiable on $\mathcal{S}_d$.
+An alternative strategy in which the bandwidth parameter $b$ is exclusively related to the concentration of the distribution was proposed by \citet{Martin/etal:2006}.

+To this point, the asymptotic properties of kernel-based estimators defined directly on the simplex have been limited to the studies of \citet{MR1293514}, \citet{MR4287788}, and \citet{MR4319409}.
+The first two papers were concerned with the properties of Bernstein estimators in dimension $d + 1 = 3$ and above, respectively.
+In contrast, \citet{MR4319409} focused on the Aitchison--Lauder estimator, whose uniform strong consistency and asymptotic normality were established.
+In particular, these authors showed that in any dimension, the estimator defined in~\eqref{eq:2} achieves the optimal convergence rate $\mathcal{O} (n^{-4/(d+4)})$ for the mean squared error and the mean integrated squared error when the underlying density is twice continuously differentiable on~$\mathcal{S}_d$.

-In this paper, the performance of the Dirichlet-kernel estimator defined in \eqref{eq:1.2} is studied from the point of view of asymptotic minimax theory.
-To this end, the unknown density $f$ will be assumed to be sufficiently regular that there exist $\beta \in (0, \infty)$ and $L \in (0, \infty)$ such that $f$ belongs to the H\"older space $\Sigma(d, \beta, L)$ of functions $f: \mathcal{S}_d \to \mathbb{R}$ with
+In this paper, the performance of the Dirichlet kernel estimator defined in~\eqref{eq:2} is studied from the point of view of asymptotic minimax theory.
+To this end, it will be assumed that the unknown density $f$ is sufficiently smooth that, for some regularity parameter $\beta \in (0, \infty)$ and Lipschitz constant $L \in (0, \infty)$, $f$ belongs to the H\"older space

-where $\N_0 = \{ 0, 1, \ldots \}$, $m = \sup \{\ell\in \N_0 : \ell < \beta \}$, and for every $\gamma \in \mathbb{N}_0^d$ and $(s_1, \ldots, s_d) \in \mathcal{S}_d$,
+where $\mathbb{N}_0 = \{ 0, 1, \ldots \}$, $m = \sup \{\ell\in \mathbb{N}_0 : \ell < \beta \}$, and for every $\bb{\gamma} = (\gamma_1, \ldots, \gamma_d) \in \mathbb{N}_0^d$ and $\bb{s} = (s_1, \ldots, s_d) \in \mathcal{S}_d$,